Dr. Stephen Kellert, author of Birthright:

 is happening in Hamilton?

-of speakers focussing on the experience of Hamilton with complete streets and
+panel of speakers focussing on the experience of Hamilton with complete streets

-integrating climate change and sustainability into land use planning.
-The
+climate change and sustainability into municipal planning.
+The accomplishments,

 Dr. Karen Lee, MD,